 An essential aspect in the selection of the camera is safety – after all, we’re talking about sensitive data.
 Taking care to choose a trustworthy provider is crucial for anybody who wants the convenience of checking in on their living room from anywhere in the world.
 Top among criteria for this should be that all transmitted data is encrypted via SSL, similar to the online banking process.
 The video data should be stored in ISO certified high-security data centres.

 It is possible to find an affordable camera model with a number of great extra features.
 In addition to the important basic functions, Smartfrog offers a package from £4.95 per month, including video cloud storage, geo-fencing and time-lapse function, along with the ability to turn the footage into short video clips and share them with friends privately or across social networks.
 In addition to this, the user can mark out a specific zone that they want to monitor closely (for example, the front door or elderly parents’ medicine cabinet).

-Smartfrog (http://www.smartfrog.com/) is a tech company focused on the “Internet of Things”, which is about making everyday objects more intelligent and connected to the internet, e.g. via an app.
-The aim is to make the everyday lives of people more comfortable and more secure by making modern technologies user friendly and affordable.
-For this, Smartfrog has developed a universal IoT-Platform designed to build dedicated solutions across product areas.
-Having started with security and monitoring as a primary area, it offers an easy-to-use and affordable complete home security solution, so that users can always keep an eye on their home and business at any time and from anywhere.
-The package starts at €5.95 (£4.95) per month, with no minimum contract period and monthly cancellation.
-It includes the Smartfrog app, allowing users to manage up to ten cameras, a Smartfrog Cam and video storage.
+Smartfrog offers an easy-to-install and affordable complete home security solution, so that users can always keep an eye on their home and business.
+The package starts at €5.95 (£4.95) per month, with no minimum contract period.
+It includes the Smartfrog App, allowing users to manage up to ten cameras, a Smartfrog Cam and cloud-based video storage.